-- c) The minimum allowable as-of-right density requirements for residential use specified in Section XXIX-F(1)(a) shall apply proportionately to the residential portion of any Mixed-use Development Project. - d) No less than ten percent (10%) of the required affordable units within a Project shall be threebedroom units.
+- c) The minimum allowable as-of-right density requirements for Residential Use specified in Section XXIX-F(1)(a) shall apply proportionately to the residential portion of any Mixed-use Development Project. - d) No less than ten percent (10%) of the required Affordable Housing units within a Project shall have three bedrooms or more.